How to Tighten Loose Skin After Weight Loss

 When to Consider Surgery for Loose Skin

-Skin can only be stretched so far before it looses some of its ability to snap back.
+Skin can only be stretched so far before it loses some of its ability to snap back.
 If you’ve had a 9-month pregnancy, then you’ll be able to tighten your loose skin.
 But if you’ve carried a hundred or more extra pounds for many years, you may be a candidate for plastic surgery to tighten and lift loose skin.
 This fix should only be used in extreme cases, and I should warn you: my clients who have undergone this operation have actually gained more fat afterwards while they were rehabilitating from surgery!

 As mentioned earlier, elasticity of your skin will naturally decrease with age.
 Though you can address issues such as not losing weight too quickly, staying properly hydrated, eating the right foods, and caring for your skin, you simply have no control over your age!
 Quick and dirty tip: Rather than letting age stress you out, you should focus on the things over which you have control—like exercising and eating right—and you’ll find that you always look good.